 2. Transportation and Logistics

-As technology helps the world improve the world of communication and commerce, shipping goods beyond borders has become much more streamlined, resulting in a transportation and logistics industry that finds itself in dire need of professionals who ready and willing to serve shipping and distribution processes.
-Among the high demand careers in transportation and logistics include Supply Chain Manager, Logistics Engineer, Purchasing Manager, Inventory Manager, Warehouse Manager, and Transportation Manager.
+As technology helps the world improve the world of communication and commerce, shipping goods beyond borders has become much more streamlined, resulting in a transportation and logistics industry that finds itself in dire need of professionals who are ready and willing to serve shipping and distribution processes.
+Among the high-demand careers in transportation and logistics are Supply Chain Manager, Logistics Engineer, Purchasing Manager, Inventory Manager, Warehouse Manager, and Transportation Manager.
 As you can imagine, each of these jobs plays a vital role in the provision of commerce.

-What it takes to succeed: those interested in filling one of these roles are required a certificate in higher education logistics programs, particularly those of the STEM-focused variety (science, technology, engineering and mathematics).
+What it takes to succeed: those interested in filling one of these roles are required to have a certificate in higher education logistics programs, particularly those of the STEM-focused variety (science, technology, engineering, and mathematics).

 3. Information Technology